0xbitcoin/0xbitcoin-gpuminer/README.md

 - pool mine cuda *uses nvidia gpu*
 - mine opencl *uses amd gpu*  (not ready)
 - pool mine opencl *uses amd gpu* (not ready)
+- test mine
+- test mine cuda *uses nvidia gpu*

+## 2.0.0 Development Notes  - Adds GPU mining

+1. Uses gcc 5  and g++ 5
+2. Uses nvcc 9 (nvidia driver and build tools for cuda)
+3. A single cpp addon is used to mine with cpu and gpu, it is named hybridminer
+4. The function 'sethardwaretype' switches the mining loop within hybridminer to use a cuda approach or a cpu approach

 INSTRUCTIONS : FOLLOW THESE STEPS TO TEST